ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

 1. Decode the encrypted password and store it in a new file (for example, decoded_pwd.txt) by running the following command: `cat encrypted_pwd.txt | base64 -d > decoded_pwd.txt`
 1. Decrypt the decoded password by using the following openssl command: `/<location_of_openssl_executable> pkeyutl -in decoded_pwd.txt -decrypt -inkey ~/.ssh/id_rsa`
 1. Use the returned value as the Administrator password in Remote Desktop.
-Enter the public IP address of the Windows instance into the Remote Desktop client.-->
+Enter the public IP address of the Windows instance into the Remote Desktop client. -->